BY Taniya Jaiswal | November 09, 2020

-There are several methods for crime investigation, to detect lying and deception by suspect and accused.
-The modern techniques like polygraph, narco – analysis and brain mapping test are non invasive method that will detect deception without causing physical or mental injury to the subject.
-Scientific techniques are necessary for proving the guilt as well as innocence of the accused.
-Narco – Analysis is one such scientific progress that has become an increasingly, common in India.
+There are several methods for Criminal Investigation, to detect lying and deception by the suspect and accused.
+Modern techniques like polygraph, narco-analysis, and brain mapping tests are non-invasive methods that will detect deception without causing physical or mental injury to the subject.
+Scientific techniques are necessary for proving the guilt as well as the innocence of the accused.
+Narco – Analysis is one such scientific progress that has become increasingly, common in India.

 The term Narco-Analysis is derived from the Greek word narko ( meaning anesthesia or Torpor) and is used to describe a diagnostic and psychotherapeutic technique that uses psychotropic drugs, particularly barbiturates.

 • This technique is used for investigation purpose

 • It is a process of abreaction or catharsis